Gudisa1/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

     - GOOD: Doesn't provide verbose text at the start, and shows vocabulary immediatly
     - GOOD: Shows conceptual sentence strucutre and also it is easier to understand
-    - GOOD: Clues don't give away any of the tense of conjugations
+    - GOOD: Clues don't give away any of the tense of conjugations -BAD : Showing Type Instead of english on the vocabulary table, don't do that
     </score_reasons>
     <assistant:output>